Moorgreen Icon

 • At Brent Cross, Hoxton, and Stratford, LED installations reached 100% coverage within the last three to four years.

-In support of cleaner energy sourcing, Moorfields purchases electricity through the Renewable Energy Guarantees of Origin (REGO) scheme, ensuring our supply chain aligns with national net-zero commitments.
+In support of cleaner energy sourcing, Moorfields purchases electricity through the Renewable Energy Guarantees of Origin (REGO) scheme, ensuring our supply chain aligns with national net zero commitments.

 Our waste streams are a target for continuous improvement, and at present we are achieving the highest recycling rate within the North Central London Integrated Care System (NCL ICS) at over 85% for offensive waste and 75%-80% for domestic recycling.
+We are working closely with Bywaters, our waste parter, to improve on-site waste segregation via bin audits and developing clearer signage.

 City Road’s environmental achievements were also quantified through its SmartCarbon rating of 23.24, a clear benchmark demonstrating our energy performance relative to sector peers.